Gambia arrests 137 in protests urging president to step down

-DAKAR, Senegal (AP) — Gambia’s police have arrested 137 people amid protests calling for the president to step down after three years in power, the government said Monday.
+DAKAR, Senegal (AP) — Gambia’s police have arrested 137 people amid protests calling for the president to step down after three years in power, the government said Monday, a startling turn for a country whose leader has vowed reforms and justice for the repression of the past.

 Security forces used tear gas Sunday to break up the thousands of demonstrators, worrying many Gambians who lived under the oppressive rule of former President Yahya Jammeh for more than 22 years.
-Jammeh flew into exile in 2017 after an election loss to Adama Barrow, who had said he would only lead for three years.
+Jammeh flew into exile in 2017 after an election loss to Adama Barrow.

 At least 18 paramilitary members and seven civilians were injured in Sunday’s confrontation, the government said.